Yellow trap

+The yellow trap is a type of road traffic situation that may arise at certain signalized intersections, involving straight-moving traffic conflicting with turning, crossing traffic, which has made an erroneous assumption that the conflict has been resolved, based on their received traffic signal.

+The name yellow trap originates from the fact that drivers who receive a yellow (also known as amber) permissive turn signal may erroneously believe that the conflicting, straight-moving traffic has also received a yellow cue, when in fact, the straight-moving signal is still green.

-The yellow trap is a potentially dangerous scenario relating to turns at a traffic light-controlled intersection across oncoming traffic without a protective turn signal; for right-hand traffic, this refers to a vehicle attempting to make a left turn without a permissive/protective left-turn signal.
+It can present a potentially dangerous scenario relating to turns at a traffic-light–controlled intersection across oncoming traffic without a protective turn signal; for right-hand traffic, this refers to a vehicle attempting to make a left turn without a permissive/protective left-turn signal.

-The yellow trap occurs when the timing of the yellow lights is asymmetric for two-way traffic on a single road: when a vehicle is waiting to turn across oncoming traffic and receives a yellow light from the traffic signal, the driver may assume that oncoming traffic also has received a yellow light and proceeds with the turn, believing that oncoming traffic will yield the right-of-way on an assumed yellow.
+The yellow trap occurs when the timing of the amber lights (also known as "yellow" lights in the USA) is asymmetric for two-way traffic on a single road: when a vehicle is waiting to turn across oncoming traffic and receives an amber light from the traffic signal, the driver may assume that oncoming traffic also has received an amber light and proceeds with the turn, believing that oncoming traffic will yield the right-of-way on an assumed amber.
 If oncoming traffic has an extended green light instead, this could lead to a crash.